 This YogaKids lesson plan teaches about ahimsa, one of the yamas of yoga philosophy.
-Ahimsa is the first of the 10 yamas and is about kindness and compassion.
-Explore this ahimsa with your students with this engaging and delightful lesson plan!
+Ahimsa is the first of the 10 yamas and is often translated as “non-violence” but also stands for living a life of kindness and compassion – for yourself, others, and the world around you.
+Explore this ahimsa with your students using this engaging and delightful lesson plan.

 - Ahimsa wheel*

 *Cut cardboard into a large circle and cut the circle into even pieces of a pie.
 Each student will need one pie slice.
 So, if you have 8 students, cut into 8 equal slices.
 Number the backs so you know how to arrange the pieces back into the circle.) .